-- Consider additional analysis to identify potential subsets of projects that complement emerging trends - Explore proactive policy guidance associated with beneficial elements of emerging trends, such as: - Public education regarding potential new transportation technologies - Integration of human-driven and Connected/Autonomous Vehicles in different geographies across the region - Development of complementary transit and shared mobility services
+- Consider additional analysis to identify potential subsets of projects that complement emerging trends. - Explore proactive policy guidance associated with emerging trends, such as: - Public education regarding potential new transportation technologies. - Integration of human-driven and Connected/Autonomous Vehicles in different geographies across the region. - Development of complementary transit and shared mobility services.